HomeBlogProposals

 Rules 1-3 are compliance.
 Rules 4-7 are competitiveness.
 Rule 8 is pricing.
 Rules 9-10 are quality control.
 Skipping any of the four layers is why most small primes lose.

-Rule 1 — Read the solicitation 3 times
+Rule 1 — Read the solicitation three times

-First read: is this worth bidding?
+First pass: is this worth bidding?
 Check fit, set-aside eligibility, size standard.
-Second read: pull out every “shall,” “must,” and evaluation criterion.
-Third read: look for contradictions and traps (double-requirements, hidden page limits, evaluation rubrics that don't match Section L).
+Second pass: highlight every “shall,” “must,” and evaluation criterion.
+Third pass: hunt for contradictions and traps — double-requirements, hidden page limits, an evaluation rubric in Section M that doesn't match the instructions in Section L. Those happen more often than you'd think.

 Rule 2 — Build a compliance matrix

-A spreadsheet with one row per requirement.
-Columns: requirement text, section reference, where it's addressed in your response, status (draft/final/reviewed), owner.
-This is the document you hand to your color-team reviewers.
+A spreadsheet, one row per requirement.
+Columns: requirement text, section reference, where you address it in your response, status (draft / final / reviewed), owner.
+Boring.
+Essential.
+This is the document your color-team reviewers will hand back to you.

 Contracting officers routinely disqualify proposals that miss a single mandatory “shall” clause.
-A compliance matrix is not bureaucracy — it's the only reliable way to avoid automatic rejection.
+The compliance matrix isn't bureaucracy.
+It's the only reliable way to avoid automatic rejection on something stupid.

-Rule 3 — Write to evaluation criteria, not the SOW
+Rule 3 — Write to the evaluation criteria, not the SOW

-Section M (evaluation factors) is more important than Section C (scope of work).
-The SOW tells you what to do; Section M tells you how you'll be judged.
-Organize your response around evaluation criteria, with SOW requirements nested inside.
+Section M (evaluation factors) outranks Section C (scope of work) for proposal purposes.
+The SOW tells you what the work is.
+Section M tells you how you'll be graded.
+Organise your response around the evaluation criteria, with the SOW requirements tucked inside each one.
+It's an obvious move that small primes still miss constantly.

 Rules 4-5 — Win Themes & Language